 4. Automating social media

 Building a social media presence that will impress your customers doesn’t need to be hard or time-consuming.
-There are many platforms, including NiceJob’s social media automation tools that can help automate your social media.
+There are many platforms, including things like Instagram growth services and NiceJob’s social media automation tools that can help automate your social media.
 BUT, (and that’s a pretty big but) if you are automating your social media consider these tips first:

 - Do use social media automation tools to curate and share content.